Clooos/Bubble-Card/README.md

 > [!TIP]
 > **To understand which style classes can be modified**, you can take a look at the [`src/cards`](https://github.com/Clooos/Bubble-Card/tree/main/src/cards) folder in this repository.
 In each card folder, you will find a file named `styles.ts`.
 These files contain all the applied styles.
 This allows for a lot more possibilities than CSS variables, but it needs to be added individually to each card.
 >
-> You can also find a lot of [examples from the community](https://github.com/Clooos/Bubble-Card/discussions/categories/share-your-custom-styles-templates-and-dashboards), or on the [Home Assistant forum](https://community.home-assistant.io/t/bubble-card-a-minimalist-card-collection-for-home-assistant-with-a-nice-pop-up-touch/) by doing a bit of searching.
+> You can also find a lot of [examples from the community](https://github.com/Clooos/Bubble-Card/discussions/categories/share-your-custom-styles-templates-and-dashboards), or some from the [Home Assistant forum](https://community.home-assistant.io/t/bubble-card-a-minimalist-card-collection-for-home-assistant-with-a-nice-pop-up-touch/) by doing a bit of searching.
 >
 > The Bubble theme for Home Assistant (like on the screenshots) can be found [here](https://github.com/Clooos/Bubble).
 >